aragon/osx/packages/contracts/docs/developer-portal/04-framework-lifecycle/04-sub-processes/02-contract-initialization.md

   uint8[3] calldata _previousProtocolVersion,
   bytes calldata _initData
 ) external reinitializer(5) {
   // Ensure that the previous and current protocol MAJOR version numbers match.
-If not, revert because the upgrade is incompatible since breaking changes occured. if (_previousProtocolVersion[0] != protocolVersion()[0]) {
+If not, revert because the upgrade is incompatible since breaking changes occurred. if (_previousProtocolVersion[0] != protocolVersion()[0]) {
     revert('Incompatible upgrade');
   }